 A very humbling thought

 Now, to be sure, I had heard these lines many times and had appreciated the truth they expressed.
-But on that particular day that truth hit me like a lightening bolt.
+But on that particular day, that truth hit me like a lightning bolt.
 Suddenly I was able to see very clearly that the things that annoyed me in others—things that weren’t even necessarily bad—were qualities that I rejected in myself.
 A very humbling thought!

 For example, I have a sensitive and soft nature, but because in our culture, masculine strength is often equated with a sort of callous toughness, I had mistaken sensitivity and softness for weakness and was critical of it in others.
 I had also rejected it in myself and had tried to conceal it by erecting a protective shell of callousness.
 But I now understand that one can possess great inner strength and still be soft.
 In fact, it takes great inner strength to be able to stand firmly at your center while keeping an open, loving heart, no matter what life throws at you.